oracle-livelabs/sprints/analytics/sprint-faw-change-incremental-data-load/sprint-faw-change-incremental-data-load.md

   ![Audit log option](images/audit-log.png)

 7. Here, you will be able to see a history of all the changes that have been made.
-The first entry will reflect the change you have just made to your incremental data load.
+The first entry will reflect the change you have just made to your Data Refresh Schedule.

   ![Audit log results](images/audit-log-result.png)

 Congratulations!
-You have successfully learned how to change the schedule for incremental data load in Fusion Analytics Warehouse (FAW) and some best practices around that.
+You have successfully learned how to change the Data Refresh Schedule in Fusion Analytics Warehouse (FAW) and some best practices around it.